Cizal19/react-projects/digital-business-card/README.md

 # Digital Business Card

-This is my first react project usint React.
+This is my first react project using React.

 Note: This is a React and JavaScript project bootstrapped using [Vite](https://vitejs.dev/guide/)